ParisNeo/NeuroVoyance/PROJECT_DETAILS.md

    - These nodes will contain value as they can perform work.
    - Users will connect to a peer-to-peer network.

-2. Hive Mind:
+2. Swarm:
    - The peer-to-peer network will act as a decentralized entity for resource allocation and task distribution.
-   - The governance of the Hive Mind will be decentralized, with decision-making processes based on voting by stakeholders.
+   - The governance of the Swarm will be decentralized, with decision-making processes based on voting by stakeholders.
    - The objective is to develop a system that benefits the community and has protection mechanisms against huge speculation and cashout.

 3. Clients: